 The “incident” to which The Sun referred was the building of a house at the northwest corner of Lexington Avenue and 82nd Street.
 The miserly man who often said he would rather throw away $10,000 than to see his name appear in the newspapers fell victim to his own bitter vengeance.
 It resulted in his being thrust into what The Sun called “peculiar prominence.”

-It all started when, in 1882, Patrick McQuade and Hyman Sarner decided to build an apartment house at the northwest corner of 82nd Street and Lexington Avenue in the quickly-developing Upper East Side neighborhood.
+It all started when, in 1882, Patrick McQuade and Hyman Sarner laid plans to build an apartment house at the northwest corner of 82nd Street and Lexington Avenue in the quickly-developing Upper East Side neighborhood.
 They purchased the necessary plots for the project—all except for a narrow strip of land extending along Lexington Avenue.

 The odd little strip—102 feet long and 5 feet wide--was owned by Richardson’s wife, Emma, whom he had married just a year earlier.
 When the city’s grid plan was laid out, it left anomalous scraps of property as the streets and avenues dissected large estates.
 Della Richardson had inherited the sliver from her deceased first husband, Colonel Maclay.

-To McQuade and Sarner, the 5-foot wide piece of land was worthless to Richardson.
+To McQuade and Sarner, the five-foot-wide piece of land was worthless to Richardson.
 To Richardson, whom The New York Times later described as “eccentric, strong-willed, and thrifty,” it was a valuable piece of real estate that the developers desperately needed to complete their plans.
 It was a difference of opinion that would result in “the incident.”

 Patrick McQuade and Hyman Sarner approached Richardson and offered him $1,000 for the lot.
 Richardson countered with his own valuation: $5,000.
 The developers balked.
 Rather than being railroaded, they proceeded to build their apartments.